BlueGreenMagick/Edit-Field-During-Review-Cloze/src/config.md

 - undo: Whether the last field edit should be undo-able.
 Default: `true`.

-- z_special_formatting: Shortcuts for special formattings.
+- special_formatting: Shortcuts for special formattings.
 Possible choices are written below, and its corresponding shortcuts.
 Set `false` to `true` to enable each, and `true` to `false` to disable.

 #### Special Formatting options

 Below are additional formatting options.
 Italic(Ctrl+I), Bold(Ctrl+B), Underline(Ctrl+U) is implemented by default. `fontcolor`, `removeformat`, `strikethrough` is set to `true` by default.

 - `"fontcolor"`: F7
   Note that this requires either a hex code or a rgb value as the second value in the array.
 - `"formatblock"`: Ctrl + .
   Note that this requires a html tag as the second value in the array.
 Example: `"pre"`.
 Note that 'pre' doesn't get removed by 'removeformat'.
 - `"highlight"`: Ctrl + Shift + B
   Note that this requires either a hex code or a rgb value as the second value in the array.
 Also, to use highlights, you have to set `remove_span` config to `false`.
 Example: `"#00f"`.
 - `"hyperlink"`: Ctrl + Shift + H
 - `"indent"`: Ctrl + Shift + ]
 - `"justifyCenter"`: Ctrl + Shift + Alt + S